Netcracker/qubership-opensearch/docs/public/installation.md

 | `integrationTests.securityContext`               | object  | no        | {}                       | The pod-level security attributes and common container settings for the OpenSearch integration tests pod.                                                                                                                                                                                                                                                  |
 | `integrationTests.priorityClassName`             | string  | no        | ""                       | The priority class to be used by the OpenSearch integration tests pods.
 You should create the priority class beforehand.
 For more information about this feature, refer to [https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/).                       |

-## Resource Migration

-The resource migration job is a pre-install/pre-upgrade Helm hook that automatically detects and removes OpenSearch 1.x StatefulSets that are incompatible with OpenSearch 2.x.
-This is required when upgrading via ArgoCD, because ArgoCD's merge strategy cannot remove extra environment variables (such as `node.master`) from existing StatefulSets.
-The job deletes affected StatefulSets with `--cascade=orphan`, which preserves running pods while allowing Helm to recreate the StatefulSet with the correct 2.x spec.

-The job iterates over all configured OpenSearch StatefulSets (master, data, arbiter depending on deployment topology).
-If a StatefulSet does not exist or does not contain the `node.master` environment variable, it is skipped.

 | Parameter                                      | Type    | Mandatory | Default value | Description                                                                                                                |
 |------------------------------------------------|---------|-----------|---------------|----------------------------------------------------------------------------------------------------------------------------|